-The purpose of the Audit Committee (the “Committee”) of the Board of Directors (the “Board”) of Superior Plus Corp. (the “Corporation”) is to assist the Board in fulfilling its oversight responsibilities in relation to the review and approval of the financial statements and financial reporting of the Corporation and its subsidiaries, (ii) compliance with accounting and finance based legal and regulatory requirements; (iii) the independent auditor’s qualifications, independence and compensation; (iv) the internal controls and management information systems and procedures of the Corporation.
-The Committee shall also be directly responsible for overseeing the relationship of the external audit process of the independent auditor; (vi)financial risk management practises and (vii) transactions or circumstances which could materially affect the financial profile of the Corporation.
+The primary purpose of the Audit Committee (the “Committee”) of the Board of Directors (the “Board”) of Superior Plus Corp. (the “Corporation”) is to assist the Board in fulfilling its oversight responsibilities in relation to (i) the integrity of the financial statements and financial reporting of the Corporation and its subsidiaries, (ii) compliance with accounting and finance based legal and regulatory requirements; (iii) the independent auditor’s qualifications, independence and compensation; (iv) the internal controls and management information systems and procedures of the Corporation; (v) performance of the external audit process of the independent auditor; (vi)financial risk management practises and (vii) transactions or circumstances which could materially affect the financial profile of the Corporation.

 The Committee reports to the Board.
 The role of the Committee is one of stewardship and oversight.
 The Committee plays an important role within the control environment and monitoring components of internal control over financial reporting.
 Management is responsible the business and affairs of the Corporation including preparing the financial statements and financial reporting of the Corporation and for maintaining internal control and management information and risk management systems and procedures.
 The external auditors are responsible for the integrated audit or review of the financial statements and the internal controls over financial reporting and other services they provide.

 Back to top